Interpreting and Steering State-Space Models via Activation Subspace Bottlenecks: Results

 Quantitative SPD statistics (Table~\ref{tab:mamba_phases}) provide a nuanced view of layer dynamics.
 Layers 0–18 show high entropy (1.04), low variance (2.0) and moderate rank (5.85), indicating diverse information with stable activations.
 Hence, it corresponds to Mamba's sparse feature extraction and gradual accumulation.
 Layer 19 has slightly lower entropy but higher variance and rank, indicating emerging specialization and variable activation subspace responses, hence mapped to preliminary reorganization before the main bottleneck.
 Layer 20 exhibits the highest entropy, variance and rank, indicating concentrated routing through a narrow parameter subset, indicating bottleneck.
 Layer 21 shows lower entropy but higher variance and rank, indicating selective feature amplification, hence mapped to transitional processing post-bottleneck.
 Further, Layers 22 and 23 have lowest entropy and highest variance, indicating focused but variable activations, hence mapped to progressive feature transformation for output projection.
 These metrics quantify layer-level bottlenecks without over-interpreting specific functions.

 We then further zoom in on Layers 19, 20 and 21.
 SPD results in \cref{tab:spd_table} reveal a pronounced bottleneck at Layer 20 in Vanilla Mamba, evidenced by low gradient sensitivity and extremely high post-ablation KL divergence.
 Steering partially redistributes sensitivity, reducing KL divergence but not fully eliminating the bottleneck.
 In contrast, Stable-Mamba exhibits more uniform sensitivity and substantially reduced KL at Layer 20, suggesting effective mitigation of this compression point.
-A finer-grained SPD decomposition (Appendix \ref{appendix_subsection:detailed_phases_modules}) attributes much of this bottleneck to the $dt\_proj.bias$ ($b_{dt}$) parameter, which exhibits strong selective suppression and governs long-range temporal dynamics.
+A finer-grained SPD decomposition (Appendix \ref{appendix_subsection:detailed_phases_modules}) attributes much of this bottleneck to the $dt\_proj.bias$ ($b_{dt}$) parameter governing the SSM time constant $\Delta t = \tau_{\Delta}(b_{dt} + s_{\Delta}(x))$~\cite{mamba_paper_ref}.
+This parameter exhibits strong selective suppression, governs long-range temporal dynamics and concentrates information into a small number of recurrent states, contributing to the observed bottleneck.

 \paragraph{Finding steerable bottlenecks within the identified layer.} To further refine Layer 20 into a set of steerable parameters, we identify activations influencing SSM dynamics.
 Specifically, we screen subspaces for delta sensitivity (see \cref{subsec:interpretability}), identifying the 668 most delta-sensitive subspaces after thresholding sensitivity at 0.01.